hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine_scale_set.html.markdown

 * `boot_diagnostics` - (Optional) A boot diagnostics profile block as referenced below.
 * `plan` - (Optional) A plan block as documented below.
 * `tags` - (Optional) A mapping of tags to assign to the resource.
+* `zones` - (Optional) A collection of availability zones to spread the Virtual Machines over.

 `sku` supports the following: